CarolineRadtke/CC/Calendar/README.md

 ## Please note:

 Valid input consists in this case of the correct representation of an event and is ordered according to the start time the events are occuring.

+Also, the collision detection still does not work for all test cases e.g when 3 or more Events would overlay.
+With more time I would try to find another solution to get the position of each event.